Converses for Secret Key Agreement and Secure Computing: Implications for secure two-party computation

-\end{lemma} \begin{remarks*} (i) Underlying the proof of $C(X_1, X_2)\leq I(X_1\wedge X_2)$ in \cite{AhlCsi13} was a reduction of SK agreement to OT, which is extended in our proof below to prove \eqref{e:OT_bound1}.
+\end{lemma} \begin{remark} Underlying the proof of $C(X_1, X_2)\leq I(X_1\wedge X_2)$ in \cite{AhlCsi13} was a reduction of SK agreement to OT, which is extended in our proof below to prove \eqref{e:OT_bound1}.
 In contrast, the proof of the bound $C(X_1, X_2)\leq H(X_1| X_2)$ in \cite{AhlCsi13} relied on manipulations of entropy terms.
-Below we give an alternative reduction argument to prove \eqref{e:OT_bound2}.
+Below we give an alternative reduction argument to prove \eqref{e:OT_bound2}. \end{remark}